pi-squared-studio/SurfaceBreath-Cooling-System-for-Ender-like-3D-printers/README.md

 4. Self-tapping countersunk screw OD 3mm  - 2 pcs (Optional.
 For mostly screwing thin, near the duct, 3 or 5mm spacer).
 Their total length should be 8-12mm + the distance of attached spacer.
 5. Any suitable desired LED strip with a width of not more than 12mm, and a length of not more than 230mm, and a thickness of not more than 2.5mm.
 (For the option with a light).
 A dimmer is also welcome.

-### Parts for usual variant without rising
+### Parts for usual variant without rising spacer
 6. M5 bolts - 2 pcs.
 Their total length should be 6-8mm out of contact surface + the distance of all used spacers.
 You may use a set of M5x10x1 washers for compensate extra length of their bolts.
 In other words, the ledge of the bolt deeper into the frame should not exceed 5mm.

-### Parts for variant with rising
+### Parts for variant with rising spacer
 6. M5 bolts - 2 pcs.
-Their total length should be 13-15mm out of contact surface + the distance of all used spacers before rising part.
+Their total length should be 13-15mm out of contact surface + the distance of all used spacers before rising one.
 7. M5 hex nut - 2pcs.
 8. M5x10 bolts - 2 pcs.
 For attaching a rising part to the frame.